Links in this page indicated

 get more sperm than they could ever use from just one mating - so why do females

-it has been suggested that females may mate repeatedly as a way of choosing
+of nearly all species mate with more than one partner?
+It has been suggested that females may mate repeatedly as a way of choosing

 between males.
 The idea is that females might be able to choose sperm from males